reversinglabs/rl-cli-example-struts2showcase-github/README.md

 This workflow verifies that the [ReversingLabs rl-scanner Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner) can run with a self-hosted runner.

-In particular you have to verify what versions of local actions are supported by your version of GitHub Enterprise.
+In particular, you have to verify what versions of local actions are supported by your version of GitHub Enterprise.